MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentCommercial.md

 ## More Management Support

-_Windows 10 IoT Enterprise & Windows 10 IoT Core_
+_Windows 10 IoT Enterprise_
 * Azure IoT Hub offers lightweight device management features and an extensibility model that enable device and cloud developers to build robust device management solutions.
 Integration with [Azure IoT Device Management](https://docs.microsoft.com/windows/iot-core/manage-your-device/azureiotdm) is now available for both Windows 10 IoT Core and Enterprise.

-_Windows 10 IoT Enterprise_
-* Windows Autopilot transforms a new Windows 10 IoT Enterprise device into a business-ready and cloud-manage state, without IT needng to touch the device.
-By integrating seamlessly with Azure Active Directory and Microosft Intune 2, Windows Autopilot lets IT provision an organization's policities, settings, and apps.
-* Since Windows 10 IoT Enterprise is the binary equivalent of Windows 10 Enterprise, it can be managed by the same tools used ot manage PCs and servers.

 _Windows 10 IoT Core_
 * Enterprises that use [Microsoft Intune](https://www.microsoft.com/cloud-platform/microsoft-intune) for their device management can now manage Windows 10 IoT Core devices alongside their Windows 10 IoT Enterprise devices and other managed devices.
 This gives operators a consistent way to manage Windows 10 IoT devices using the same management interface and controls.